Student ProjectsSC8 Break and Tire System Overhaul

 Sustainability

-This project will be self enclosed within the bounds of the Murphy Society funding, with the benefit from equipment included in this grant lasting years into the future.
-This transition to an organizational supported project would occur at the conclusion of the coming year, and would represent the project becoming a permanent feature of our design cycle that builds on the knowledge and equipment developed throughout the year.
-Our organization continues to receive funding from both university and corporate sources, providing robust support for our endeavors beyond electrical workspace revitalization.
+This project is planned to take one year, with the potential to grow into a larger study supported by our team, and will be covered mostly with Murphy Society funding, with NUsolar’s current funds being used to cover any additional funding necessary.
+This transition to an organizationally supported project would occur at the conclusion of the coming year and would represent the project becoming a permanent feature of our design cycle that builds off the knowledge and equipment developed throughout the year.

 Previous Projects